qingstor/qscamel/README.md

 # source is the source endpoint for current task.
 source:
   # type is the type for endpoint.
-  # Available value: aliyun, fs, filelist, gcs, qingstor, qiniu, s3, upyun.
+  # Available value: aliyun, cos, fs, filelist, gcs, qingstor, qiniu, s3, upyun.
   type: fs
   # path is the path for endpoint.
   path: "/path/to/source"